sancsaini/StoryTellingWithData/FinalProjectResearchPlan.md

 College students (patients) availing US healthcare.
 Basic knowledge of navigating websites taken as given.

 ### Approach to identify participants
+Heinz College students from different program backgrounds, particularly with non-Healthcare backgrounds to avoid basic knowledge of the industry set-up from informing/ biasing their inputs/ opinions.

 ### Metrics
 * Whether participants understand what the site is about